AnyLog-co/documentation/examples/Configuration.md

 keep N number of partition, or to drop old partitions as long as disk space is lower than threshold.
 The ***Drop Partition*** command is detailed [here](https://github.com/AnyLog-co/documentation/blob/master/anylog%20commands.md#drop-partition-command)

+These processes can be placed on the ANyLog scheduler to be repeated periodically.
+For example, a table is partitioned by day and the scheduler is executed daily to remove the oldest partition if disk space is under a threshold.

+Configuring the scheduler is detailed in the [Monitoring Nodes](https://github.com/AnyLog-co/documentation/blob/master/monitoring%20nodes.md#monitoring-nodes) section.

+### Backup Partition

+Users can leverage the [archival directory](#archival-of-data) for the data backup.
+Alternatively uses can actively archive a partition using the [backup table](https://github.com/AnyLog-co/documentation/blob/master/anylog%20commands.md#backup-command) command (and specify the needed partition).